Features Overview

 - Path traversal prevention (

-SanitizedPathcompile-time type) - SSRF guard with DNS-rebinding protection
+SanitizedPathcompile-time type) - SSRF guard with private-IP blocklist (

-- Aho-Corasick command scanner (8 danger categories, 38 patterns)
+SafeUrlcompile-time type) - Aho-Corasick command scanner (8 danger categories)

 - Output redaction (API keys, tokens)